-Lesson Plan 3: Connect the UDHR Concepts and Values to Personal Experiences Objectives for Student Learning: Gain understanding that each person's day-to-day experiences have relevance to the broader concepts contained within the UDHR Gain understanding that personal behaviors and actions are directly connected to the broader concepts Value the way creative expressions can help convey what our personal experiences mean and why this is important to learning and connecting with others Curriculum Standards: (California) History-Social Science Standards 11.9 Students analyze U.S. policy since World War II Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Visual and Performing Arts 1.0 Artistic Perception Skills: • Critical thinking, Interpretation and creative expression of concepts, Language, Writing Activities: Have students write a personal story where they have directly experienced or witnessed human rights being honored or neglected Have the students pick or compose a song or poem that goes with their story Have the students play/perform their song/poem and describe what this meant to them to help convey the importance of their story Select several of the stories for class discussion Discuss different ways people could act to further the good results of the different stories or to reverse the negative results conveyed in the stories Questions for discussion: How do these actions help create a better world?
-What would you do to create a better world?
-Ask the students to apply the class discussion to their own stories to write how they could further the good results or reverse the negative results they wrote about.
-Notes/Ideas for Additional Learning Opportunities
+LESSON PLAN 3: CONNECT THE UDHR CONCEPTS AND VALUES TO PERSONAL EXPERIENCES Objectives for Student Learning: Gain understanding that each person's day-to-day experiences have relevance to the broader concepts contained within the UDHR Gain understanding that personal behaviors and actions are directly connected to the broader concepts Value the way creative expressions can help convey what our personal experiences mean and why this is important to learning and connecting with others Curriculum Standards: (California) History-Social Science Standards 10.9 and 11.9 Students analyze U.S. policy since World War II Writing Standards 1.0 and 2.0 (Focus on well defined perspective and reasoned argument) Visual and Performing Arts 1.0 Artistic Perception Skills: Critical thinking, Interpretation and creative expression of concepts, Language, Writing Activities: Have students write a personal story where they have directly experienced or witnessed human rights being honored or disrespected Have the students pick or compose a song or poem that goes with their story Have the students play/perform their song/poem and describe what this meant to them to help convey the importance of their story Select several of the stories for class discussion Suggested Questions to Guide Deeper Reflection and Critical Thinking: As each story is shared: What human rights were honored or disrespected?
+What are possible reasons the situation described occurred?
+What actions could be taken to further the good results or reverse the negative results described in the story?
+How could the proposed actions have additional positive impacts beyond the situation described?
+How does writing your story and hearing the other stories help you better understand the connection of the UDHR Articles to everyday experiences?

-CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 16 of 25
+THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROGRAM CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 18 of 29